 - poor attachment between an infant and their parents or other caregivers

-Can an infant be diagnosed with a mental disorder?
+Can an infant be diagnosed with a mental illness?

 What can be done?